 I wanted to make something different so instead of cutting the cake horizontally, I cut it vertically into six stripes, removing from each piece 1 cm of cake to fill it in with the cream.

-To make the cake, I made two sponge cakes, which I first wet with some syrup and baileys and then joined them together with a thin layer of cream.
+I then wet them with some syrup and baileys liqueur and then joined them together with a thin layer of cream.

 It is better to make the sponge cakes from the previous day as it can be cut much easier.